nickjj/flask-db/README.md

 #### Flask-Migrate

-At the time of writing this FAQ item (November 2020) the approach this library takes is to manually map `alembic` commands, options and arguments internally.
+At the time of writing this FAQ item (November 2020) the approach this library takes it to import the Alembic Python module and then build a custom CLI tool with various commands, options and arguments that lets you access functionality that Alembic already provides.

-That leads to hundreds upon hundreds of lines of code to carefully mimic Alembic's API.
+In my opinion this is very error prone because Alembic already has a battle hardened `alembic` CLI tool that comes part of the Alembic Python package.
+You get this out of the box when you `pip3 install alembic`.
+Flask-Migrate is error prone because it has hundreds upon hundreds of lines of code re-creating the same `alembic` CLI tool that already exists.

-In my opinion this is very error prone and also not future proof.
+Also it's not future proof because if Alembic decides to change its API or add new features now you'll need to wait for Flask-Migrate to update all of its code and push a new release instead of just grabbing the new `alembic` package.

 For example, here's a tiny snippet of code from [Flask-Migrate's `migrate` command](https://github.com/miguelgrinberg/Flask-Migrate/blob/4887bd53bc08f10087fe27a4a7d9fe853031cdcf/flask_migrate/cli.py#L64=L90):